SAMA7D65 Curiosity Development Board – Introduction

 Back to Top

-You can purchase a SAMA7D65-Curiosty (Part Number: EA89C15A) at Microchip Purchasing & Client Services or your favorite Microchip distributor.
+You can purchase a SAMA7D65-Curiosty (Part Number: EV63J76A) from Microchip purchasing and client services or your favorite Microchip distributor.

 Back to Top